mhansen/graphviz-docs/content/en/faq.md

 One approach is to use [HTML-like labels](/doc/info/shapes.html#html) possibly combined with embedded images use the `IMG` attribute.

-As alluded to in the [dot user's guide](/pdf/dotguide.pdf), if you want truly custome shape, there are several ways to incorporate this.
+As alluded to in the [dot user's guide](/pdf/dotguide.pdf), if you want truly custom shape, there are several ways to incorporate this.
 At this point, they either must be in PostScript or image files, or you'll need to modify the source code.
 A serious problem is that you can't make custom shapes that work across all the drivers and the interactive front-ends such as dotty or Grappa.
 At least SVG has interactive renderers, and PostScript can be translated to PDF which also has some interactive features.